JamesLi197412/web-scrapying-Gsmarena/README.md

 # Gsmarena Scrapy
 In this project, BeautifulSoup Library is utilised to extract phone, tablet, or other electronic device from gsmarena website by vendor.
 It could allow user to get noticed what the latest electronic device is.
 The information that is extracted includes vendor, product, its specification and its release date.
 In the end, output.txt will be the output file for user for further purpose.

 Bascially, this project let me learn how the BeautifulSoup access and read information from the HTML.
 Learning by doing.
-In addition, from working on scraping, 'Visiting too much' problem is solved by  adding Headers.
+In addition, when working on scraping, 'Visiting too much' problem is solved by  adding Headers.

 The idea behind it:
 * 1. Visit main page